Availability - A churn problem that turned out to be an architecture problem

 Not all venues need a complex setup to go live online

-Only few settings change between shifts
+Only a few settings change between Shifts.

 More about the calls analysis below: